-A Phase II Study of Dose-Dense Gemcitabine Plus Cisplatin (ddGC) in Patients With Muscle-Invasive Bladder Cancer With Bladder Preservation for Those Patients Whose Tumors Harbor Deleterious DNA Damage Response (DDR) Gene Alterations
+A Phase II Study of Gemcitabine Plus Cisplatin Chemotherapy in Patients With Muscle-invasive Bladder Cancer With Bladder Preservation for Those Patients Whose Tumors Harbor Deleterious DNA Damage Response (DDR) Gene Alterations

-Infiltrating Bladder Urothelial Carcinoma Stage II Bladder Urothelial Carcinoma Stage III Bladder Urothelial Carcinoma Carcinoma Carcinoma, Transitional Cell, Gemcitabine, Cisplatin, Gemcitabine Hydrochloride, Pegfilgrastim, Radical Cystectomy, Chemoradiotherapy, gemcitabine, cisplatin, bladder sparing, gemcitabine, cisplatin, cystectomy, chemoradiotherapy
+Infiltrating Bladder Urothelial Carcinoma, Stage II Bladder Urothelial Carcinoma, Stage III Bladder Urothelial Carcinoma, Carcinoma, Carcinoma, Transitional Cell, Gemcitabine, Cisplatin, Gemcitabine Hydrochloride, Pegfilgrastim, Radical Cystectomy, Chemoradiotherapy, gemcitabine, cisplatin, bladder sparing, gemcitabine, cisplatin, cystectomy, chemoradiotherapy

 For people ages 18 years and up

 - Histologically confirmed muscle-invasive urothelial carcinoma of the bladder.
 Urothelial carcinoma invading into the prostatic stroma with no histologic muscle invasion is allowed, provided the extent of disease is confirmed via imaging and/or examination under anesthesia (EUA).
 The diagnostic TURBT sample must have been obtained within 60 days prior to registration